Superhero Movies Aren’t Ruining Cinema, They Are Saving It

 Cinema Doesn’t Have to Wallow In Despair, and Neither Do Superhero Movies

 Outside of the costumes and sci-fi magic in superhero movies, there is one more reason people might think they aren’t cinema.
 Cinema, as a term, refers to movies of a specific artistic caliber.
 When a storyteller makes the decision to tell a narrative that leans on hope and with an uplifting ending, there are some who see this as the wishful thinking of childhood.
 Real Art™ does not indulge itself with whimsy.
 Violence, pain, sadness, futility, and death are what’s supposed to be artistically interesting.
 Happy endings are for children, and the good guys never win in real life (even when they do).

 In fact, many of the comic book movies considered to be the peak of the form follow this rule.
-One need only look to the history of The Watchmen to see how important that artistic cynicism is to getting folks to take an art form seriously.
-Films like Logan or The Joker are worthy of awards, only because they increase the level of despair and pain in their stories.
+One need only look to the history of the Watchmen to see how important that artistic cynicism is to getting folks to take an art form seriously.
+Films like Logan or The Joker are worthy of awards in some folks’ eyes, only because they increase the level of despair and pain in their stories.
 Yet, from one perspective, hopeful stories are more difficult to tell than these morose ones.
 It takes a unique kind of artistic vision to look at the tragedy in the world and want to tell a hopeful story.
 It’s almost like they have a special power that others don’t which they use to both fight the good fight and inspire others without that power to do the same.

 It’s Okay to Not Like Comic Book Movies, But You Don’t Get to Decide If They’re Art

 Image via Warner Bros